 The Data Explorer contains three tabs that appear in bold italics throughout this document: Data Sources, Field Selector, and Layer Controls.
 Data is selected in the Data Sources tab, loaded into the Field Selector, displayed in the Main Display, and output is formatted in the Layer Controls.

-Menu trees will be listed as a series (e.g. Edit -> Remove -> All Layers and Data Sources).
-Mouse clicks will be listed as combinations (e.g. Shift+Left Click+Drag).
+Menu trees are listed as a series (e.g. Edit -> Remove -> All Layers and Data Sources).
+Mouse clicks are listed as combinations (e.g. Shift+Left Click+Drag).

 Displaying Level II radar images: 2D and 3D reflectivity swaths The Radar Sweep View in 2D display creates a 2-dimensional display of 3-dimensional radar data at individual elevation angles.
-While only data from only one elevation angle can be displayed at once, you can cycle through different elevation angles to help to determine the 3-dimensional characteristics of the data.
+While only data from only one elevation angle can be displayed at once, the display can be set to cycle through different elevation angles to help to determine the 3-dimensional characteristics of the data.

 The Radar Sweep View in 3D display creates a 3-dimensional display of radar data at individual elevation angles.
-While only data from only one elevation angle can be displayed at once, you can cycle through different elevation angles to inspect the 3-dimensional characteristics of the data.
+While only data from only one elevation angle can be displayed at once, the display can be set to cycle through different elevation angles to inspect the 3-dimensional characteristics of the data.
 This display appears to be identical to the Radar Sweep View in 2D display until the image is rotated, giving a perspective of altitude of the data.

 Remove All Layers and Data Sources from the previous displays via the Edit -> Remove -> All Layers and Data Sources menu item in the Main Display.